Vikrantc083/CS641-Modern-Cryptology/README.md

 The cryptosytem used in this level is **EAEAE attack** which is a weak form of SASAS(Substitution and Symmetric Algorithm Substitution) attack.

 ## NOTE
-FULL MARKS IN ALL ASSIGNMENTS😃
+FULL MARKS IN ALL ASSIGNMENTS😎